HazardousPeach/hazardouspeach.github.io/_posts/2015-07-03-measuring-error.md

 look at the basic structure of looping segments.

-The loops that we're going to be looking at here eventually return a single value, so they can be broken down into three "parts" in a sense.
+The loops that we're going to be looking at here eventually return a single value, so they can be broken down into four "parts" in a sense.
 There are some variables with initial values at the start of the loop.
 There are update rules which choose new values for the variables based on the old values.
 There is the loop condition, which